Ashigarashimo District, Kanagawa: Timeline

-After the Meiji Restoration, it initially formed part of the short-lived Ashigara Prefecture, before was established as a district of Kanagawa Prefecture under the cadastral reform of 1878.
+After the Meiji Restoration, it initially formed part of the short-lived Ashigara Prefecture before it was established as a district of Kanagawa Prefecture under the cadastral reform of 1878.
 In 1889, it was administratively divided into two towns (Odawara and Hakone) and 30 villages.
 On December 20, 1940, Odawara was elevated to city status.
-A planned merger of Yugawara into Odawara in 2005 was rejected by local voters in an August 8, 2004 referendum.
+Local voters rejected a planned merger of Yugawara into Odawara in 2005 in an August 8, 2004 referendum.